 - through the air

-The only way a person can know their HIV status is through taking a test.
-The Centers for Disease Control and Prevention (
+The only way a person can know their HIV status is by taking a test.
+The

-- Nucleic acid test: This blood test looks for the virus in the blood, and can reveal the person’s viral load.
+- Nucleic acid test: This blood test looks for the viral particles (particularly genetic material) in the blood and can reveal a person’s viral load.
 It involves drawing blood from a vein.

-- Antigen/antibody test: This blood test looks for the presence of antigens or antibodies in the blood that can signal an HIV infection.
+- Antigen/antibody test: This blood test looks for the presence of antigens or antibodies in the blood, which can signal an HIV infection.
 It involves either drawing blood or taking a finger prick.

-- Antibody test: This test looks for HIV antibodies in the blood or oral fluid.
-This can involve drawing blood from a vein, a finger prick, or an oral swab.
+- Antibody test: This test looks for HIV antibodies in blood or oral fluid.
+This can involve drawing blood from a vein (for faster detection), taking a finger prick, or using an oral swab.

 It is not possible to detect HIV immediately after infection.
 The time between exposure and when a test can produce accurate results is known as the “window period.”
-This can be between 10 days and 3 months, depending on the individual and the specific test used.
+This can be between 10–90 days, depending on the individual and the specific test used.

-To be sure of an accurate result, a person must take an HIV test after their window period.
+To ensure an accurate result, a person must take an HIV test after their window period.

-If a person thinks they may have been exposed to the virus in the last 72 hours, it is important to talk to a healthcare provider as soon as possible and ask about post-exposure prophylaxis (PEP), which can be highly effective.
+If someone thinks they may have been exposed to the virus in the last 72 hours, they should talk with a healthcare professional as soon as possible and ask about post-exposure prophylaxis (PEP), which can be highly effective.

-There are many ways HIV-negative people can prevent contracting the virus, and there are many ways that HIV-positive people can avoid transmitting the virus to others.
+There are many ways HIV-negative people can avoid contracting the virus, and there are many ways that HIV-positive people can avoid transmitting it.

 Ways to prevent HIV transfer include the

-- Never sharing needles, syringes, or other drug injection equipment.
+- Never sharing needles, syringes, or other drug-injection equipment can help prevent transmission.
 If a person does share equipment, disinfecting the equipment with bleach can reduce the risk of HIV and hepatitis.
 The CDC provides advice about cleaning syringes

-- People at risk of contracting HIV can take pre-exposure prophylaxis (PrEP).
-When taken as prescribed, this method is highly effective at preventing HIV.
-Truvada and Descovy are two PrEP drugs approved by the Food and Drug Administration (FDA).
+- People who are more likely to contract HIV can take preexposure prophylaxis (PrEP).
+When taken as prescribed, these medications are highly effective at preventing the transmission of the virus.
+Truvada and Descovy are two oral PrEP drugs approved by the Food and Drug Administration (FDA).
 The FDA has also approved

 People who are HIV-positive can prevent transmitting the virus to others by taking antiretroviral drugs.

-The U.S. Preventive Services Task Force issued new guidelines in 2019, stating that doctors can only recommend PrEP for those with a recent negative HIV test.
+The U.S. Preventive Services Task Force issued guidelines stating that doctors should only recommend PrEP to people who have recently tested negative for HIV.
+However,

 HIV is a virus that gradually weakens the immune system by targeting CD4 cells.
-The signs and symptoms differ depending on which stage of HIV infection a person has.
+The signs and symptoms differ depending on the body’s stage of infection.

-People can live with HIV for many years without any symptoms.
-This is why getting tested for HIV is important.
+People can live with HIV for many years without displaying any symptoms.
+This is why getting tested for HIV is so important.

-With effective treatment, many people with HIV can live long, healthy and symptom-free lives.
+With effective treatment, many people living with HIV can enjoy long, healthy lives.